-in the lower third of the outer cover: name of the student below the year of submission at the top of the first inner cover: University of Debrecen Faculty of Health in the middle of the first inner cover: title of thesis in the lower right of the first inner cover: the name of the student, in the middle of the second inner cover: The thesis was written at the under it: the name of the degree program, under it: the year of the submission.
+in the lower third of the outer cover: name of the student below the year of submission at the top of the first inner cover: University of Debrecen Faculty of Health in the middle of the first inner cover: title of thesis in the lower right of the first inner cover: the name of the student, under it: the name of the degree program, under it: the year of the submission.

-in the initiate of the second limer cover.
-The thesis was written at the Department of University of Debrecen Faculty of Health
+in the middle of the second inner cover: The thesis was written at the Department of University of Debrecen Faculty of Health

-(Head of Department:) Supervisor: (and his/her workplace, if not the lecturer of the department).
+(Head of Department: ) Supervisor: . (and his/her workplace, if not the lecturer of the departm ent).